RedisLabs/redislabs-docs/content/rc/how-to/importing-dataset-redis-cloud.md

         Where:

-        - `bucketname`: Name of the S3 bucket
+        - `bucketname` - Name of the S3 bucket
-        - `path`: Path to the file, if needed
+        - `path` - Path to the file, if needed
-        - `filename`: Filename of the RDB file, including the .gz suffix if the file is compressed
+        - `filename` - Filename of the RDB file, including the .gz suffix if the file is compressed

 ### RDB File from a Google Cloud Storage (GCS) Bucket